open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-github-and-repositories.md

    git fetch upstream
    ```

-2. Check out your fork's master branch:
+2. Switch to your local repository's master branch:

    ```bash
    git checkout master
    ```

-3. Merge the upstream/master with your local repository:
+3. Merge the upstream/master with currnet branch in your local repository:

   ```bash
   git merge upstream/master